hugochinchilla/hugochinchilla/README.md

 ### Recent contributions to other projects:

-Here you can see some recent code of mine contributting to some projects i like and use frequently.
+Here you can see some recent code of mine contributting to some projects I like and use frequently.

 * [Handle CORS requests](https://github.com/muonsoft/openapi-mock/pull/36) in `muonsoft/openapi-mock`
 * [Php 8.0 support](https://github.com/Baldinof/roadrunner-bundle/pull/23) in `Baldinof/roadrunner-bundle`